Learn How To Grow Flowers In Containers And Flower Beds. Planting Annuals Adds Sparkling Color To Your Garden.

 Flowers grown from annual flower seeds are a cheap alternative to shop bought flowers.
 Some of my favorite easy-grow annuals that add a load of color are Nasturtiums, Violas and pansies, Sweet Peas and Poached Egg Plant (Limnanthes douglasii).

 What I like best about those plants is that they self-seed and appear again the next year if they like the place.
-Just be careful weeding.
+Just be careful when weeding.
+The flower seedlings can just look like weeds!

 Bigger seeds like nasturtiums or lupins can be planted into small pots or plugs.
-The best place for germinating the seeds would be a greenhouse but you can also place them onto a window sill or a conservatory.
+The best place for germinating the seeds would be a greenhouse but you can also place them on a window sill or a conservatory.
 In cold climates you need a heated greenhouse or soil warming cables for germination.
+If you don't have enough heat to germinate the seeds try a DIY seed incubator box.

 Keep the compost slightly moist but not too wet.
 After a few days the seedlings will emerge.
 Depending on the species you can transplant them directly into the soil once they are big enough and there is no more danger of frost or you can pot them on into bigger pots.